 When I was finally born, another surprise happened: “Jack” no longer quite fit the expectations of what my parents thought my future would look like, so they struggled to choose an alternative, more feminine name on short notice.
 As an extra bonus, I also failed the newborn hearing test.

 In exchange for these subverted expectations, the first seven years of my life were filled with medical assessments that sought to uncover their origin.
-Audiometric and BAER testing, karyotype analysis, transabdominal ultrasounds, a cystoscopy, a pelvic MRI, an echocardiogram, a vaginoscopy, and further genetics testing.
+Audiometric and BAER testing, karyotype analysis, transabdominal ultrasounds, a cystoscopy, a pelvic MRI, an echocardiogram, and further genetics testing.

 You know what I do remember instead?
 I remember the smell of the cigarettes my nana used to smoke as we sat together on her back porch watching the Kentucky sunset.
 I remember how the long road trips always felt worth the comfort of visiting her and my papa.